PaulCapestany/toy-service/README.md

 # Override the listen port exposed from the container
 PORT=9090 docker run -e PORT=9090 -p 9090:9090 --rm toy-service:latest

+# Or use the Makefile helpers
+make docker-build
+make docker-run
 ```

 ### Environment Variables